 for well-known, mid- to large-sized companies

-Brodie Clark is a highly experienced Melbourne SEO (Search Engine Optimisation) consultant and expert that works with well-known, mid- to large-sized companies globally.
-Named a top SEO expert to follow in 2021 and the Young Search Professional of the Year in 2019, Brodie’s work is highly regarded.
+Brodie Clark is Australia's best-known name in Search Engine Optimisation (SEO), offering advanced consulting services for well-known, mid- to large-sized companies globally.
+With over a decade of SEO experience, Brodie was named the Young Search Professional of the Year for 2019, a top SEO expert in 2021, and a Search Awards judge for 2022.
 Brodie is regularly featured on the most respected SEO publications and demand for his SEO Consulting in Melbourne and internationally is high.Browse to learn more about Brodie’s SEO consulting experience, achievements, what clients and other reputable thought-leaders have to say about his work, along with the latest blog articles about SEO.
 If you’re interested in working together, please feel free to use the form at the bottom of the page to get in touch.

 Here's how I'm different